redhat-partner-tech/partner-tech-days-feb2020/IMS/README.md

 **Lab Notes (Please read):**
 - It will take approximately XX mins to complete this lab
-  - Note that Lab Step y (the actually migration) will take YY mins to complete
+  - Note that Lab Step "7.2.
+Launch Migration" (the actual migration) will take YY mins to complete
 - Since the lab environment is already created for you, skip sections 1-3.
 - Start at section 4.
 Environment
 - In section 5.
 Getting Started, follow RHTE sub-section